-a. academic year: the period from 1 September until 31 August of the following calendar year; b.
-Act: the Higher Education and Scientific Research Act (in Dutch, the WHW), Dutch Bulletin of Acts, Orders and Decrees, number 593 and as amended since; С. Annex the appendix which forms part of these Teaching and Examination Regulations; d.
-Board of Examiners: the programme's Board of Examiners, which has been installed in accordance with Article 7.12 of the Act; e. cohort: the group of students who have registered for a degree programme for the first time in a given academic year; f. course (or: 'subject'): a unit of study within the programme, as stipulated in Article 7.3, Sections 2 and 3 of the Act, with which an examination is associated; g. credit: a European Credit (EC) awarded in line with the European Credit Transfer System (ECTS); one credit denotes a study load of 28 hours; h. (component) partial examination: the test, in which, in accordance with Article 7.10 of the Act, the Board of Examiners determines whether all examinations in the courses of the degree programme have been successfully completed; i. degree: an academic title conferred by universities and colleges as an indication of the completion of a course of study, or as an honorary recognition of achievement; j. degree audit (or programme): the evaluation in which, in accordance with Article 7.10 of the Act, the Board of Examiners determines whether all examinations in the subjects of the degree programme have been successfully completed; k. disability: all conditions which are (at least for the specified period) chronic or lasting in nature and which form a structural limitation for the student in receiving education and/or sitting examinations or taking part in practicals; Ι. education registration system: the current education registration system is Osiris; m. examination: an assessment of the knowledge, insight and skills of a student in relation to a course, as well as the marking of that assessment by at least one examiner, appointed for that purpose by the Board of Examiners; n. examiner: the individual who, in line with Article 7.12, Subsection 3 of the Act, has been appointed by the Board of Examiners to set the examinations; Ο. institute: Delft University of Technology; p. interim examination: the assessment of the examinee's knowledge, insight and skills and the results of the assessment as referred to in Section 7.10, first subsection of the WHW; q. first academic year: the first period of the programme with a study load of 60 credits, as specified in Article 7.8b of subsection 8 of the Act; r. learning management platform: the current learning management platform is Brightspace;

-s. negative binding recommendation the rejection connected to the recommendation on continuation of studies at the continuation of studies: end of the first year of the BSc, as intended in Article 7.8b subsection 3, first sentence; this recommendation cannot be made to a student earlier than towards the end of the first year of enrolment; t. practical exercise: a practical exercise as intended in Article 7.13, subsection 2, paragraph f of the Act, taking one of the following: writing a thesis; conducting a project or experimental design; carrying out a project or a design/ research assignment; completing an internship; participating in fieldwork or an excursion; conducting tests and experiments; or participating in other educational activities that are considered essential and that are aimed at acquiring particular skills; u. programme: the Bachelor degree programme as stipulated in Article 7.3a Section1, Subsection B of the Act; V. programme duration: the duration starting from the enrolment of the student up and to including the last examination; W. student: a person enrolled at Delft University of Technology in order to receive education and take the examinations and the degree audit in the degree programme; х. study guide: a digital guide to the programme containing specific information pertaining to the various courses; y. teaching period: half a semester; z. virtual learning environment: the electronic system designed for the exchanging of teaching information (here: Brightspace); aa working day: Monday to Friday with the exception of recognised national public holidays and the collective closure days;
+a.
+Act: the Higher Education and Scientific Research Act (abbreviated to WHW), Bulletin of Acts and Decrees 593 and any amendments since its introduction. b.
+Assessment: the process of testing, and making a judgment of the student's knowledge, insight and skills with regard to a course; c. bridging programme: a deficiency programme aimed at moving up to a Master's degree programme, as stipulated in Article 7.30e or Article 7.57i of the Act; d. course/module: a unit of study within the programme, as stipulated in Article 7.3, Sections 2 and 3 of the Act, with which an examination is associated; e. credit: credit in accordance with the European Credit Transfer System (ECTS); one credit equals a study load of 28 hours; f. degree audit: an assessment by the Board of Examiners whereby it is determined, in accordance with Section 7.10 of the Act, whether all examinations in the subjects of the degree programme have been successfully completed; g. examiner: the individual who, in line with Article 7.12, Subsection 3 of the Act, has been appointed by the Board of Examiners to set the examinations; h. examination: investigation of the student's knowledge, insight and skills with regard to a course, along with the assessment of that investigation.
+An examination can also consist of interim examinations; i. first academic year: the first period in the programme with a study load of 60 credits, as specified in Article 7.8b Section 8 of the Act; i. negative binding recommenda , the rejection linked to the recommendation on the continuation of studies at the end of the first year of enrolment of the BSc as specified in Article 7.8b Section 3, first sentence; k.
+Osiris: the education information system; I. practical exercise: course or component of a course aimed at the acquisition of particular skills.
+The following can be understood as practical exercises: • writing a thesis, conducting a project or experimental design, carrying out a project or a design/research assignment, completing an internship, participating in field work or an excursion, conducting tests and experiments, or participating in other educational activities that are considered essential and that are aimed at acquiring particular skills; m. programme: the Master's degree programme, as stipulated in Article 7.3a, Section 1 in the Act; n. student: a person enrolled at Delft University of Technology in order to receive education and take the examinations and the degree audit in the degree programme; o. study guide: the digital guide for the degree programme containing specific information on the courses included in the degree programme ( www.studiegids.tudelft.nl ); p. track: major, as stipulated in Article 7.13, Section 2, Subsection b of the Act; q. working day: Monday through Friday, with the exception of recognised holidays and the collective closure days:

 - 2. The other concepts in these regulations are used in the sense in which they appear in the Act. - 3.
-In these regulations, the term 'examination' also refers to 'interim examination', with the exception of Article 19, Section 1, first two complete sentences. - 4.
+In these regulations, the term 'examination' also refers to 'partial examination', with the exception of Article 19, Section 1, first two complete sentences and Article 22 paragraph 1. - 4.
 A written or oral examination may also be taken digitally and/or online.
 In these regulations the term examination is also taken to mean a digital and/or online examination, unless stated otherwise in these regulations.

-Admission and prior education
+Paragraph 2 - Admission and prior education

-Article 3 Admission to Bachelor degree programme
+Article 3 - Admission to Bachelor's degree programmes